 Practice U believes confidence is built from continuous repetition, encouragement along with physical and mental rest.
 In the field of education, sports, the arts, health, nutrition and fitness, we gradually learn the more I put in the work to study, practice or rehearse, the more I perfect who I am or minimize my fear, anxiety and nervousness.
 Such feelings are normal prior to standing before a crowd presenting our first speech, going on stage to sing, act, dance, play an instrument, a sport or speak at a job interview or speak up for what is right and much more.
 However the confidence grows because muscle memory is maturing and the preparation is consistent as a result of daily practice.
 When a kid says, “Test me or Let me show you”, enjoy the results and give him or her some praise because it's SHOWTIME!!
 No it's FUN-TIME, and the beginning of something great to build upon.

 What we feed our brain is just as important.
-Smoking and drinking toxins destroys the brain cells.
+Smoking and drinking toxins destroys the brain cells and lungs.
 We call this decision self-destruction.
 You can learn more about the functionality of the brain between the ages 12 to 25 by viewing this link.
 “Why the Teenage Brain Has an Evolutionary Advantage” , Further equip yourselves with these 2 links as well.
 "Alcohol Affects on the Brain and Body" and the website "Flavor Hooks Kids" .
 Conclusively, too many bad habits such as these have invaded and infected our community of families all because the brain was not functioning at a hundred percent.
 Conclusively, practicing self-preservation is definitely a life saver.

 Finally, Practice U believes practicing our social norms is a must do, from each and every parent in their household all the way to the President of the United States of America.
 With each individual having a high MVP character we help to create a future that will continue through our children who will eventually become adults.
 Our MVP stands for Morals, Values and Principles the umbrella that covers our codes of conduct in our society.

 Practice U calls this in the School of Life a practi-co-logist, one whose specialty is a positive presentation of his or herself in the public's eye and in his or her private life.
 Becoming a practicologist is work that involves thinking and moving from old negative bad habits to newly improved good habits.
 Good habits and bad habits start with influencers such as the family household, the neighborhood, local schools or what's on TV, at the movies, YouTube, and what we hear on the radio or podcast stations.
 When middle school youth, high school teenagers, young adult employees, athletes and/or entertainers see good habits, they in return copy those good habits.
 When they see the opposite filled with frustration, anger, cursing, insults, excuses, blaming, apathy and arrogance they duplicate that toxic behavior and take it to another level.
-This gives reasons for why positive practice is a must at all times.
-“Positive practice" is an adverb that means, I have to apply myself consistently with the intent to improve; I have to put in the work daily with patience, because it takes time for my skill set to grow.
+This gives reasons for why positive practice is a must at all times for all people.
+“Positive practice" is an adverb that means, I have to apply myself consistently with the intent to improve; I have to put in the work daily with patience, because it takes time for my education and skill set to grow.
 This is what a practicologist is constantly working on.
 Becoming a better version of oneself starts first with me wanting to do better and doing something about it each day.

 So in short, when you're wearing the Practice U brand, you’re adding to your wardrobe an essential apparel on your life's journey that reminds you to focus on your “inner self."
 We want you to Practice U, "The Very Best of You" so that you'll be able to Master A Higher Degree of Self, one day at a time.
-Take time to apologize to someone you may have offended from the heart not from the head.
-Make a commitment to do better and rebuild the trust.
+Take time to apologize to someone you may have offended from the heart and not from the head.
+Make a commitment to do better and rebuild that trust.
 Take time to inspire someone or a group of people you interact with daily.
 It will help you to grow.
 Take time to listen to our happy beat video "The More I Practice, Practice, Practice." that inspired a group of elementary school kids to succeed in English Language Arts, Math and Science and let us know what you think in the comment section.
 Until then, my friend...continue to move forward and upward with your quality of thinking without blame or excuses and upgrade your standard of behavior because kids, teenagers and young adults are watching and we as a people can do better.

-Mr. Troy E. Smith, Educator, Founder and CEO
+Mr. Smith, Educator, President and CEO